 A: Yes, you will need a separate work permit for each job that you hold.

 A: No, you must bring in your Request for Work Permit after it has been completed.
-The work permit will require the student’s signature before it may be issued.
 The student must be present when the work permit is issued AND bring picture ID.

 A: No, you must have the work permit issued first before you can begin working.